 Department of Health

-Some people who have experienced socioeconomic disadvantage don't have equitable access to vaccines during their period of eligibility.
+Some people who have experienced socioeconomic disadvantage may not have equitable access to vaccines during their period of eligibility.
+Vulnerable citizens are vaccinated based on an individual assessment by an immunisation provider.

 Children and adolescents in out-of-home care